Diagnostic Imaging (X-Ray, Ultrasound, CT, MRI, Bone Density, Mammography, Nuclear Medicine)

 Myelogram-A myelogram is an x-ray to evaluate the spinal canal.
 A spinal tap is used to introduce an x-ray dye into the spinal canal.
 X-ray pictures are taken with the fluoroscope.
 This procedure is generally performed by the radiologist.
 After the pictures are completed, a CT scan of the target spinal areas is performed.

 - CeliacAxis Block

 - Epidural Injections

 - Sacroiliac Joint Injection

 - Facet Joint Injection

-McLaren Clarkston offers positron emission tomography-computed tomography (PET-CT) scanning technology that combines a diagnostic PET scan and a low dose non diagnostic CT into one unit to provide faster scan times and higher-quality images.
+McLaren Flint offers positron emission tomography-computed tomography (PET-CT) scanning technology that combines a diagnostic PET scan and a low dose non diagnostic CT into one unit to provide faster scan times and higher-quality images.
 PET-CT helps in the early diagnosis of cancer.